sari2270/recipes/README.md

 ## Features

-- Register & Login
+- Registeration & Login
 - JWT authentication
-- Sorting
+- Sorting: by date and views
-- Search recipe
+- Search functionality for recipes
-- Recipes categories
+- View recipes by categories
-- Add recipe (including Drag & Drop)
+- Add recipes: with drag/drop feature for reordering ingredients and instructions
-- Ingredients quantity by wanted servings
+- Automatic update of ingredients' quantity when serving size is changed
-- Mark recipe completed instructions
+- Mark recipe instructions as completed

 ## Built With